Parkinson gait modelling from an anomaly deep representation: Current Work

 \section{Current Work}

 Deep discriminative learning is nowadays the standard methodology in much of the computer vision challenges, demonstrating remarkable results in very different domains.
-For instance, the Parkinson characterization is achieved from sensor-based and vision-based approaches, following a supervised scheme to capture main observed relationships and to generate a particular prediction about the condition of the patients \cite{kour2019computer}.
-These approaches in general are dedicated to classify and discriminate between a control population and patients with the Parkinson condition.
-The sensor-based approaches capture kinematics from motion signals, approximating to PD classification, but in many of the cases results marker-invasive, alter natural gestures, and only have recognition capabilities in advanced stages of the disease \cite{sugandhi2016feature}.
-Contrary, the vision-based approaches exploit postural and dynamic features, from video recordings, but the representations underlies on supervised schemes that requires a large amount of labeled data to learn the inter and intra variability among classes \cite{sun2018convolutional, guayacan2020towards, li2018vision, guayacan2021visualising}.
-Also, these learning methodologies require that training data have well-balanced conditions among classes, \textit{i.e.,} to have the same proportion of sample observations for each of the considered class \cite{chalapathy2019deep}.
+For instance, the Parkinson characterization is achieved from sensor-based and vision-based approaches, following a supervised scheme to capture main observed relationships and to generate a particular predictions about the condition of the patients \cite{kour2019computer}.
+These approaches in general are dedicated to classifying a control population and patients with Parkinson condition.
+Gait abnormalities have been of particular interest in Parkinson characterization, even to support early diagnosis \cite{poewe2017parkinson, balestrino2020parkinson}.
+The sensor-based approaches capture precision kinematics from motion signals, approximating to PD classification, but in many of the cases results invasive, alter natural gestures, and only have recognition capabilities in advanced stages of the disease \cite{guo2022detection}.
+Other marker based strategies have been dedicated to analyze and discriminate Freezing Of Gait (FOG) using force sensors in both feet \cite{kleanthous2020new}.
+Contrary, the vision-based approaches exploit postural and dynamic features, from video recordings, but the representations underlies on supervised schemes that requires a large amount of labeled data to learn the inter and intra variability among classes \cite{sun2018convolutional, hu2019graph, guayacan2021visualising, chavez2022vision}.
+In these methodologies, Hu \textit{et. al.} focused on study FOG, exploring frontal observations during the walking \cite{hu2019graph}.
+These learning methodologies also require that training data have well-balanced conditions among classes, \textit{i.e.,} to have the same proportion of sample observations for each of the considered class \cite{kour2019computer, di2020gait}.